 Network Graphs

-A network graph shows data points, or nodes, associated together by links, or edges, to see relationships between data in directed graphs or hierarchies.
+A network graph shows data points (nodes), associated together by links (edges) to indicate relationships between data in directed graphs or hierarchies.

 Dataset preparation

 Dataset preparation can be complicated and may require programming skills at this time.
-The dataset that will show a network graph must contain an "id" column which must be unique for every row in the dataset, and a "connections by id" column which lists the ids of every row to be connected to.
+The dataset for a network graph must contain a row for each node in the graph.
+The row must contain an "id" column which must be unique for every row in the dataset.
+The row must also contain a "connections by id" column which lists the ids of every other node that the node is to be connected to.

 In the above example, the Network Graph has 10 nodes, and nodes A, B, and C have connections to nodes 1 through 6 as indicated by the connections column.
 The connections column requires a list of ids, separated by the "|" pipe character (SHIFT-backslash on most keyboards).